plaguss/talking-python/README.md

 docker build -t talking-python . && docker run -p 8501:8501 -it talking-python
 ```

-Or if you prefer docker compose:
+Or docker compose if you prefer:

 ```bash
 docker compose up --build